rsz_secure_access_service_edge1

 SASE Definition with Challenge 5: Security

 The security landscape is constantly evolving.
 Therefore, network security solutions must develop to form a well-founded landscape.
 Ransomware and Malware will continue to be the primary security concerns from 2020 onward.
-This is a challenge for the entire organization to combat the various solutions designed with complex integration points scattered through the network domain.
+Combating the various solutions designed with complex integration points scattered throughout the network domain is challenging for the entire organization.

 Finally, the security solution must also address the increasing cost of buying and managing security appliances and software.